 - Stool DNA test every 3 years

-- Strong family history of colon or rectal cancer or polyps
+- Had colon or rectal cancer, or polyps

-- Drinking alcohol in moderation—no more than 2 drinks a day if you are a man, and no more than 1 drink a day if you are a woman
+- Alcohol—Do not drink more than 2 drinks a day if you are a man or more than 1 a day if you are a woman.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.